She draws a parallel between what is happening with the #MeToo movement.

 Astounding stories of how women are treated

-Eva Uustal is consultant in the Department of Obstetrics and Gynecology at Linköping University Hospital and an expert in birth injuries.
+Eva Uustal is senior physician in the Department of Obstetrics and Gynecology at Linköping University Hospital and an expert in birth injuries.
 Very few births cause serious problems for the mothers, but 3% experience serious ruptures of the genital area.
 These must be treated correctly to prevent permanent injury.

 In more than 30 years as a doctor, Eva has heard some astounding stories of how women have been met by the healthcare system.